mrruby/route-handlers-cors/README.md

-# `route-handlers-cors` cors library for Next.js Route Handlers
+# `route-handlers-cors` is a CORS middleware library for Next.js Route Handlers

 `setupCors` is a utility function that sets up Cross-Origin Resource Sharing (CORS) middleware for a Next.js Route Handlers.
 It allows you to define the CORS configuration options and applies them to incoming requests, adding the appropriate CORS headers to the response.